-6 Holiday Sales Promotions that Work for Membership Sites
+6 Holiday Sales Promotions That Work Well For Membership Sites

 🎁 Create coupons, gifts, and special offers for your existing customers

-👤 Acquire new members with deep discounts and enticing promotions
+👤 Attract new members with deep discounts and enticing promotions

 📈 & Increase revenue during the holiday season

-Here are 6 sales promotions you can use for your membership site:
+Here are 6 sales promotions you can use to promote your membership site this holiday season.

 1. Flash Sale